Vacuum cleaners buying guide

 Other types of vacuum cleaner

-Though the majority of vacuum cleaners bought are either cylinder or upright, there are a few other types to mention:
+Though the majority of vacuum cleaners bought are either cylinder or upright, there are a few other types you may want to consider:

-- Handheld vacuum cleaners: ideal for the kitchen or car, these little cleaners can reach into small spaces and pick up crumbs and dirt.
-They have the added advantage of clearing up spillages quickly without you having to wheel out your main cleaner.
+- Handheld vacuum cleaners: ideal for the kitchen or car, these time-saving little cleaners can reach into small spaces and pick up crumbs and dirt.
+Perfect for clearing up messes quickly without you having to spend time and effort wheeling out your main cleaner.

-- Polishers: good for wooden floors, these both vacuum and polish.
+- Polishers: designed for wooden floors, these machines vacuum and polish.

-- Steam cleaners: these are useful if you have to do lots of heavy-duty cleaning.
+- Steam cleaners: these are perfect if you have to do lots of heavy-duty cleaning.